 Figure 2-1 - Graphical representation of the structure of 2:1 clay minerals and the different adsorption sites.
 Taken from Marques Fernandes et al. (2012).
+Ion-exchange takes place on the permanent charged planar sites in the interlayer and surface complexation takes place at amphoteric sites at the edges.

 In the next section, the ion-exchange and surface complexation are discussed using clay minerals as example substrate because they prevail in argillaceous rocks and fracture fillings in crystalline rocks.
-The sorption of rock forming minerals is treated in section 3.3.2.3.1.
+The sorption by other rock forming minerals is treated in section 3.3.2.3.1.